dylwedma11748/omnis-bot/docs/pricing.md

 <details>
     <summary>How does the subscription work?</summary>
 	<p class="pricing-description">When you subscribe, you are buying an individual membership for yourself.
 You'll receive an allowance every month based on the amount that you pledge.
-If you use more than your allowance covers, you'll temporarily lose access to prompt generation until your usage resets when your membership renews or until you increase your pledge.</p>
+If you use more than your allowance covers, you'll temporarily lose access to prompt and image generation until your usage resets when your membership renews or until you increase your pledge.</p>
 </details>

 <details>